martinfleis/phd-thesis/00 Thesis Structure.md

       - Purpose
       - Scale(s)
     - The gap in the methods
-      - *Existing methods do not offer one which can cover large scale case studies (1) while retaining information on the small scale unit (2), especially considering the number morphometric characters being used (and hence robustness of the method).*
+      - *Existing methods do not offer one which can cover large scale case studies (1) while retaining information on the small scale unit (2), especially considering the number morphometric characters being used (and hence robustness of the method).*[^OR: You should only mention it here, but the gap comes at the end of this chapter.
+Actually, I would remove it from here.]
   - Classification of characters
     - *Development of classification and nomenclatural framework for systematisation of morphometric characters as it is currently a mess both in categorisation and naming.
 While the section above is newly done, this one shares some principles with my MSc.
-However, there are significant changes, so I feel that it should be included for completeness of the information and adequately acknowledged what original research is done within my PhD is and what comes from MSc.*
+However, there are significant changes, so I feel that it should be included for completeness of the information and adequately acknowledged what original research is done within my PhD is and what comes from MSc.* [^OR: I don’t think this sits comfortably under the ‘second background chapter’, because it is propositional already; MF: Hmm, let’s put it this way: the aim of the chapter is to understand what can be measured.
+To do that, we need a way of analyzing it, hence this classification framework?
+As an analytical tool?
+Just change the narrative.
+Because it is in essence the same kind of thing as the matrix used above (which is going to be changed, but that is another story).; OR: IT DOES, BUT YOU DO THIS BECAUSE YOU HAVE IDENTIFIED A PROBLEM, SO IT HAS A VERY PRECISE ROLE.
+IT I SMORE THAN JUST AN IMPROVED MATRIX.] **discuss with O**
     - The issue of nicknaming
     - Index of Element classification framework
       - Name